bagdemir/propane/README.md

 ### Overview
 --
 Propane is a Java framework to manage your configurations from different sources in diferent contexts.
-Annotate your Java classes with configuration management annotations, define your configuration sets for each context.
-Propane enables this particular configuration set for that context in which the application runs.
+Annotate your Java classes with configuration management annotations.
+Define your configurations for each context for a particular application.
+Propane enables the configuration set for that context, in which the application runs.

 A context may be region, environment, or a custom context defined by you.
-If you service is running in US region and in development environment, Propane enables the configurations for the US region and the development environment.
+If your service is running in the US region and in the development environment, Propane enables the configurations for the US region and the development environment.